-Pursuant to C.R.S. §38-30-172, the undersigned hereby executes this Statement of Authority on behalf of SMV STAGECOACH SKI MOUNTAIN LLC , a The name of the Entity is: SMV STAGECOACH SKI MOUNTAIN LLC .
-The Entity is a: Limited Liability Corporation of the State of Colorado (state type of entity and state, country, or other governmental authority under whose laws such entity was formed) The mailing address for the Entity is: PO BOX 7130, DENVER, CO 80207 The name or position of the person authorized to execute instruments conveying, encumbering, or otherwise affecting title to real property on behalf of the Entity is: Christopher G. Wittemyer The limitations upon the authority of the person named above or holding the position described above to bind the Entity are as follows:NONE (If no limitations, insert "NONE") Other matters concerning the manner in which the Entity deals with any interest in real property are: NONE (If no other matters, leave this section blank) EXECUTED this 19 day of June , 20 22].
-Signature: Name (typed or printed): Chris Wittemycr Title (if any): Manage STATE OF CO COUNTY OF ROWL) ss.
+Pursuant to C.R.S. §38-30-172, the undersigned hereby executes this Statement of Authority on behalf of SMV STAGECOACH SKI MOUNTAIN LLC , a Limited Liability Corporation, an entity other than an individual, capable of holding title to real property (the "Entity"), and states as follows: The name of the Entity is:SMV STAGECOACH SKI MOUNTAIN LLC The Entity is a: Limited Liability Corporation of the State of Colorado (state type of entity and state, country, or other governmental authority under whose laws such entity was formed) The mailing address for the Entity is: PO BOX 7130, DENVER, CO 80207 The name or position of the person authorized to execute instruments conveying, encumbering, or otherwise affecting title to real property on behalf of the Entity is: Christopher G. Wittemyer The limitations upon the authority of the person named above or holding the position described above to bind the Entity are as follows:NONE (If no limitations, insert "NONE") Other matters concerning the manner in which the Entity deals with any interest in real property are: NONE (If no other matters, leave this section blank) EXECUTED this 19 day of June , 20 721.
+Signature: Wither Withermyer Title (if any): Manager Name (typed or printed): Chris Wittemyer Title (if any): Manages CO CO STATE OF CO COUNTY OF Rowth Ss.
 The foregoing instrument was acknowledged before me this 19 day of June, 2024, by Christopher 6.
-Witternyer, on behalf of 5mv stagecoach a Colorado limited hability Company Ski Mountain UC Witness my hand and official seal.
-My commission expires: 51127 JANE ANN DENNING NOTARY PUBLIC STATE OF COLORADO NOTARY ID 19954012752 MY COMMISSION EXPIRES MAY 01, 2027
+Witternyer, on behalf of 5mv stagecoach a Cdorado Imited hability Company Ski Montain uc Witness my hand and official seal.
+My commission expires: 511/27 JANE ANN DENNING NOTARY PUBLIC STATE OF COLORADO NOTARY ID 19954012752 MY COMMISSION EXPIRES MAY 01, 2027